HewlettPackard/c-spiffe/README.md

 * [LICENSE](LICENSE) Project license.
 * [BUILDING.md](BUILDING.md) Instructions on how to build c-spiffe in your system.
 * [CONTRIBUTING.md](CONTRIBUTING.md) Guidelines for contributing to c-spiffe project.
+* [MODULES.md](MODULES.md) Short description on each module of c-spiffe and dependency diagram.
 * [MINIMAL INSTALLATION](MINOR-INSTALLATION.md) Minimal Installation.

 ## Using C-Spiffe